Training Adaptive Reconstruction Networks for Blind Inverse Problems: Training with an operator distribution

 where $\dist$ is a discrepancy between probability measures and $\Xi\subseteq \R^{2\times M}$ is a set that describes the admissible trajectories from the scanner.

 Following \cite{gossard2022bayesian}, we generate random target densities $\rho$ as anisotropic power decaying distributions.
-They are parametrized by a random vector $\lambdab$ that encodes the density at origin, the anisotropy and the power decay law.
+They are parameterized by a random vector $\lambdab$ that encodes the density at origin, the anisotropy and the power decay law.
 To avoid solving \eqref{eq:sampling_pattern} at training time, we have pre-computed $1000$ sampling patterns.
 The corresponding vectors $\lambdab$ have been generated by using a max-min sampling (see \cite{pronzato2017minimax,debarnot2022deep}) of a set of an admissible set of parameters $\Lambda$.
 We refer to \cite{gossard2022bayesian} for more details.
-Examples of densities and sampling patterns $\xib(\rho(\lambdab))$ are displayed in Fig.~\ref{fig:ref}-\ref{fig:sample2}.
+Examples of densities and sampling patterns $\xib(\rho(\lambdab))$ without constraints are displayed in Fig.~\ref{fig:ref}-\ref{fig:sample2}.
+Notice that we did not include trajectory constraints for generating this figure.
+They are taken into account for the blind inverse problem part.

 \paragraph{Sensitivity maps}